Drayux/Catalyst/Install/README.md

 > ### A personalized flow with the things I like and without the things I don't

 # About
-This directory is organized into a pseudo-"dropin" format but for sets of instructions.
+This directory is organized into a pseudo-"drop in" format but for sets of instructions.
 Each file denotes a major "phase" of the install, and these files should be relevant in an arbitrary order, so long as the target states of the preceeding files have been satisfied.
 (I.E. setting up the desktop environment wouldn't apply very effectively if the system is not yet bootable.)

 Furthermore, this guide applies to all of my computers, where some steps apply to only one configuration and not another.
 The guide will prioritize my desktop system (catalyst.v3) with additional footnotes for my laptop: a repurposed Macbook 14,2 (chitin.v1) with additional firmware demands.
-**TODO:** These additions will be indicated....somehow.
+These system-dependent variations are indiciated accordingly within the documents.

 # System
 **Operating System:** Artix Linux